CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. From the left-hand pane select **Alerts**.
 Alerts are the entry points to understanding your cloud environment more deeply.

-1. On the Alerts page, select Open for the **Resolution Status**.
+1. On the Alerts page, select Open for the **Filters**.
 This section of the dashboard provides full visibility into any suspicious activity or violation of your established policies.
 It can help you safeguard the security posture you defined for your cloud environment.

    ![](Images/img188.png)